[Prospective Students: REQUEST INFORMATION HERE]

 Are there any prerequisites for this program? back to top

-The Executive MBA program is a 22 month program with classes held every other weekend (Friday and Saturday) on campus.
-There are five residentials during the program: an opening residential in September, a residential session in June of the first year, a residential in August of the second year, a field study residential in January of the second year, and an international residential in the second year.
+The Executive MBA program is a 22 month with classes held every other weekend (Friday and Saturday) on campus.
+Students get the summer off between 1st year and 2nd year.
+There are five residentials during the program: an opening residential in August, a residential session in June of the first year, a residential in August of the second year, a field study residential in January of the second year, and an international residential in the second year.
 Download a sample schedule here.

 How much time is spent outside the classroom on school related projects? back to top